 Perhaps the experience of the many firefighters, resources, clean-up contractors, and nearby neighbors to the 911 event in New York City has awakened our concerns for the efforts of the potentially thousands of individuals involved in the firefighting, rescue, demolition, reconstruction and nearby occupancy of this 16 acres of unspeakable Tragedy.

 In the not too distant past, the “all clear and healthy” sign was given as long as there was not black soot/ash present and there were no residual odors.
 However, the absence of visible soot and the absence of detectable odors (by whom?) does not ensure that there aren’t still contaminants present.
 Remember that the particles that can be inhaled into the recesses of our respiratory system are not visible to the naked eye.
 Also, “detectable odors” is a widely varied range of human odor detection.
+The sense of smell of any particular agent can vary widely from person to person.
 Finally, even if is not detected does not mean the contaminant is not present and that it is not capable of causing adverse effects on humans.

 The contaminants created by fires are known and are now more readily detected by scientific methods of sampling and analysis.